Written Board Review Course

 - Silver Nuggets Session – strategies to help enhance your test-taking skills

-- Bonus review materials – course includes a detailed handbook, the perfect study guide to accompany the course
+- Bonus Review Materials – course includes a detailed virtual handbook, the perfect study guide to accompany the course and prepare for the exam

 Comments from former course participants: